bk138/LibSlideMenu/README.md

 Credit
 ======

-Thanks go out to stackoverflow user scirocoo (http://stackoverflow.com/users/1150188/scirocco) whose work we just slightly extended and also to David Scott for the XML parsing code in RibbonMenu (https://github.com/darvds/RibbonMenu) that we used to complete this implementation.
+Thanks go out to stackoverflow user scirocco (http://stackoverflow.com/users/1150188/scirocco) whose work we just slightly extended and also to David Scott for the XML parsing code in RibbonMenu (https://github.com/darvds/RibbonMenu) that we used to complete this implementation.